pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 ### Monitoring incoming payments

 For pretix Hosted, we have partnered with [GoCardless](https://gocardless.com) to allow a seamless integration for automatic transaction importing for [thousands of banks in over 30 countries](https://gocardless.com/bank-account-data/coverage/).
-Alternatively, you can to notify the pretix software of incoming payments—either by manually approving payments as complete, or by regularly importing digital bank statements.
+Alternatively, you can to notify pretix of incoming payments—either by manually approving payments as complete, or by regularly importing digital bank statements.
 This section is going to guide you through all three options.

 #### Option A: automatic transaction import using GoCardless